Design rules for controlling active topological defects

 How can we understand the inversion of the dipole moment?
 While previous simpler treatments are unable to predict this phenomenon \cite{shankar2019hydrodynamics}, by accounting for the active propulsion and rotation of both $\pm1/2$ defects, our improved defect hydrodynamic model (Eqs.~\ref{p}-\ref{j}) quantitatively captures this dipole flip transition without any fitting parameters (Fig.~\ref{fig3}B, red line using $|\alpha_0|=5$; see SI for details).
 We next compare the numerically measured spatial distributions of defect density ($n$), charge density ($\rho$) and orientational order parameters ($p$, $T_3$) with our model predictions, with qualitatively comparable results overall (Fig.~\ref{fig3}C-D, right).
 The average defect density $n(x)$ is well predicted in both cases ($n_0$ is the maximal defect density in the center) and features of charge separation ($\rho(x)$) and $+1/2$ polarization ($p(x)$) are qualitatively captured for shallow gradients (Fig.~\ref{fig3}C, right; see SI for details).
 But the model predictions for spatial profiles are less accurate for sharp gradients (Fig.~\ref{fig3}D, right), where $p(x)$ is overestimated and $T_3(x)$ is underestimated (see SI for details).
 We attribute the lack of quantitative accuracy in the spatial profile predictions to the neglect of higher gradient and nonlinear terms that affect the defect density and cause saturation of defect order, particularly for strong activity gradients (see SI for details).
-Nonetheless, some general features are apparent.
-Intuitively, the sharp activity interface acts like a virtual wall that blocks the motion of defects through it, as noted previously in simulations \cite{mozaffari2021defect} and experiments \cite{zhang2021spatiotemporal,thijssen2021submersed}.
-In a thin boundary layer near the edge of the active strip, the locally strong activity gradient causes $-1/2$ defects to self-propel faster than $+1/2$ defects ($\mathcal{F}_-\geq\mathcal{F}_+$), but both $\pm1/2$ defects rapidly lose their motility upon crossing the interface.
-Similar boundary layers have been recently observed at confining walls as well \cite{hardouin2022active}.
-As a result, $-1/2$ defects get preferentially trapped along the interface, repelling and preventing any $+1/2$ defects from tunneling across, thus realizing the inverted dipole state.